 The supporting slides were a little lacking from a graphic design point of view (I would definitely not use the shrunken image of the cartoon elephant - maybe use an elephant pictogram instead?), but content-wise seemed appropriate and nice.

+-great!

+Style comment: The text is informal at times, e.g. when “:-)” is used.